amoore2600/rfdumper/README.md

 * Decrypted SRAM dumps (saves) will be found in the "/sram" directory ++++COMMING SOON++++
 * Do not use this SD Card with custom firmware and confighuration for every day play.
 Only use it for dumping carts.
 Transfer your dumps to another SD for every day play.

-The dumping process can cause a lot of ware and tear on the SD Card this firmware and configuration will dump a cart even if the cart has been previously dumped to the SD Card.
+The dumping process can cause a lot of ware and tear on the SD Card.
+This firmware and configuration will dump a cart even if the cart has been previously dumped to the SD Card.

 **Be patient**